emacs-mirror/emacs/mps/manual/source/topic/allocation.rst

 You do not have to initialize the whole block so long as you satisfy these conditions.
-For example, it is permissible to defer initialization completely by writing ``TYPE_UNINITIALIZED`` into a tag field, so long as you handle this correctly in the format methods.
+For example, it is permissible to defer initialization completely (for example, by writing ``TYPE_UNINITIALIZED`` into a tag field), so long as you handle this correctly in the format methods.

 However, if you do not initialize the whole block then you should
 beware: the uninitialized contents of the block is likely to consist